The Digital Muse: The Poet as Website Owner

-As he was developing it, we talked about self-publishing.
-I raised the notion of his doing so via the web.
-He opted quite understandably for the conventional route.
-It took me some time to realise that, since I’d thought the notion was in principle a good one, I ought for once to take my own advice!
+The idea for the site came out of discussions with a friend and ex-colleague, John Plummer.
+He shared the development of his book, ISLANDS AND LIFELINES, with me and we talked about self-publishing.
+I raised the notion of his doing so via the web, but he opted, quite understandably, for the conventional route.
+It took me some to realise that, since I had thought the notion was in principle a good one, I ought for once to take my own advice!

-I had anticipated that the content of the site would, for the most part, be work I had already produced – and that once the work was posted I might add the occasional piece.
-I had not thought beyond that and had certainly not anticipated that one of the effects of creating the site would be that I would write more poetry.
-In fact, I’ve written more poems since its inception eight years ago than in the previous fifty years!
-(And, perhaps as a consequence, have found less and less time for fiction, screenplays or stage plays).
+I had anticipated that the content of the site would, for the most part, be work I had already produced – and that once that work had been posted I might add the occasional piece.
+I had not thought beyond that, and had certainly not anticipated that one of the effects of creating the site would be that I would write more.
+In fact, I’ve written more poems since its inception ten years ago than in the previous fifty years!

-I suspect there are two reasons for my being able to write more poems.
+I suspect there are two main reasons for this.
 I now have a group of regular readers – from all continents except Antarctica!
 Some are people I have known for many years, others I have reconnected with through the site, and some I’ve never actually met and probably never will.

 The other reason is that I have consolidated what I might call a blogging style of poetics, a style I realise I aspired to when I was a young man but, to quote Henri Matisse, ‘Even if I could have done when I was young what I’m doing now – and it is what I dreamed of then – I wouldn’t have dared.’